Mintbase/Grants-Program/applications/AdMeta.md

 Yvonne has more than 8 years experience of digital marketing, and she has a deep understanding and practice of various online marketing and advertising methods.
 She also initialized this idea of combining advertisement and privacy preserving, to archive the goal of data protection.

-Shihao is a full stack developer at Litentry, who contributes a lot in Litentry and Web3Go web apps and backend apps.
+Shihao is a full stack developer at Litentry, who contributes a lot in Litentry and MintbaseGo web apps and backend apps.

-Hao is the founder of Web3Go, VP of Litentry, who has a very solid practical experience on both blockchain and data science.
+Hao is the founder of MintbaseGo, VP of Litentry, who has a very solid practical experience on both blockchain and data science.

-Note: Both [Litentry](https://www.litentry.com/) and [Web3Go](https://github.com/w3f/Grants-Program/blob/master/applications/Web3Go.md) are Web3 granted projects.
+Note: Both [Litentry](https://www.litentry.com/) and [MintbaseGo](https://github.com/w3f/Grants-Program/blob/master/applications/MintbaseGo.md) are Mintbase granted projects.

 ### Team Code Repos